Lorandil/Cross-Development-for-TinyJoypad/README.md

 TinyJoypad is a great project by the Canadian developer Daniel C which defines a standardized ATtiny85 gaming platform.
 On the TinyJoypad homepage https://www.tinyjoypad.com/ you will find the schematics and a lot of cool games.

-A TinyJoypad consists of an ATtiny85, an SSD1306 driven I2C OLED, a joystyck, a button, a buzzer and some resistors.
-The wiring is simple and can be done on a breadboard or single sided prototype board.
-A really cool feature is the module port which allows fast switching between games.

 ## Why Should I Want to use Cross Development?
 When I was developing for the TinyJoypad, most code didn't work as it was expected on the first try.